belle2/basf2/analysis/doc/GraFEI.rst

 The training is performed with the python script ``grafei/scripts/train_model.py``.
 It requires a ``.yaml`` config file with the ``-c`` argument.
 You can find a prototype of config file at ``analysis/data/grafei_config.yaml``, where all options are documented.
-The training will output a copy of the config file used and a weight file in the format ``.pt`` that can be used to apply the model to some other data.
+The training outputs a copy of the config file used and a weight file in the format ``.pt`` that can be used to apply the model to some other data.
 The output folder is defined in the config file.

 The loss function is of the form